Fluctuation Spectra and Force Generation in Non-equilibrium Systems: Fluctuation Spectrum and Fluctuation-Induced Force

 \section{Fluctuation Spectrum and Fluctuation-Induced Force}

 We begin with the question: How can we distinguish a suspension of pollen grains at thermal equilibrium from a suspension of active microswimmers?
+On the one hand, it has been shown that the breakdown of the fluctuation dissipation relation may be directly probed \cite{mizuno2007nonequilibrium,turlier2016equilibrium,battle2016broken}, and, further, that novel fluctuation modes emerge out of equilibrium \cite{rodriguez2015direct}.
+On the other hand, an alternative way to characterize the system is via the wavenumber-dependent energy fluctuation spectrum.
 A natural means of monitoring the fluctuation spectrum (the spectrum of noise due to random forces in the particles' dynamics) uses dynamic light scattering \cite{chu1974laser}.
 A general feature of the macroscopic view of physical systems is that fluctuations are intrinsic due to statistical averaging over microscopic degrees of freedom.
-The magnitude of this intrinsic noise can in general be a function of the frequency --- this fluctuation spectrum is one key signature of a particular physical system.
+The magnitude of this intrinsic noise can in general be a function of the frequency and wavenumber --- this fluctuation spectrum is one key signature of a particular physical system.

 Although the fluctuation spectrum can be derived from microscopic kinetic processes, here we are interested in showing that the general properties of such spectra can provide a framework for understanding nonequilibrium behavior.
-Equilibrium thermal fluctuations, such as that for a Brownian suspension or the Johnson--Nyquist noise \cite{nyquist1928thermal}, are usually associated with white noise corresponding to equipartition of energy between different modes.
+Equilibrium thermal fluctuations, such as that for a Brownian suspension or Johnson--Nyquist noise \cite{nyquist1928thermal}, are usually associated with white noise corresponding to equipartition of energy between different modes.
 The key point here is that non-equilibrium processes have the potential to generate a nontrivial (even non-monotonic) fluctuation spectrum by continuously injecting energy into particular modes of an otherwise homogenous medium.
 In the example of microswimmers, they create ``active turbulence'' by pumping energy preferentially into certain lengthscales of a homogeneous isotropic fluid \cite{wensink2012meso}.

 The relation between fluctuation spectra and disjoining force may be examined by generalizing the classic calculation of Casimir \cite{casimir1948attraction}.
 We consider an effectively one dimensional system of two infinite, parallel plates separated by a distance $L$ and immersed in a non-equilibrium medium.
-We assume that the fluctuations are manifested by waves and neglect any damping and dispersion (in particular, we assume the absence of a mode-dependent dissipation mechanism).
-The fluctuations impart a radiative stress.
-Defining the fluctuation spectrum
+We assume that the fluctuations are manifested as waves and impart a radiative stress.
+We define the fluctuation spectrum as